oracle/terraform-provider-oci/website/docs/d/objectstorage_object_lifecycle_policy.html.markdown

 	* `action` - The action of the object lifecycle policy rule.
 Rules using the action 'ARCHIVE' move objects into the [Archive Storage tier](https://docs.cloud.oracle.com/iaas/Content/Archive/Concepts/archivestorageoverview.htm).
 Rules using the action 'DELETE' permanently delete objects from buckets.
 Rules using 'ABORT' abort the uncommitted multipart-uploads and permanently delete their parts from buckets.
 'ARCHIVE', 'DELETE' and 'ABORT' are the only three supported actions at this time.
 	* `is_enabled` - A Boolean that determines whether this rule is currently enabled.
 	* `name` - The name of the lifecycle rule to be applied.
-	* `object_name_filter` - A filter limiting object names that the rule will apply to.
+	* `object_name_filter` - A filter that compares object names to a set of prefixes or patterns to determine if a rule applies to a given object.
+The filter can contain include glob patterns, exclude glob patterns and inclusion prefixes.
+The inclusion prefixes property is kept for backward compatibility.
+It is recommended to use inclusion patterns instead of prefixes.
+Exclusions take precedence over inclusions.
 		* `exclusion_patterns` - An array of glob patterns to match the object names to exclude.
 An empty array is ignored.
 Exclusion patterns take precedence over inclusion patterns.
 A Glob pattern is a sequence of characters to match text.
 Any character that appears in the pattern, other than the special pattern characters described below, matches itself.
 Glob patterns must be between 1 and 1024 characters.

 			The special pattern characters have the following meanings: